Skip to Main Content

 (LA Public Library database) Kanopy is a video streaming platform for libraries with one of the largest collections in the world - over 26,000 documentaries and feature films featuring over 1,000 producers including Criterion Collection, Great Courses, Kino Lorber, and the BBC.
 To use Kanopy, create an account with your email address on their site.
 After you verify the account you will be asked to add your library card to it to begin using the service.
 You will need an LAPL card to access this resource.

-Library of Congress - National Screening Room
+Library of Congress - National Screening Room This link opens in a new window

 The National Screening Room showcases the riches of the Library’s vast moving image collection, designed to make otherwise unavailable movies, both copyrighted and in the public domain, freely accessible to the viewers worldwide.
 The majority of movies in the National Screening Room are freely available as both 5 mb MP4 and ProRes 422 MOV downloads.
 The National Screening Room is a project of the Library of Congress National Audio-Visual Conservation Center.
 The goal of this digital collection is to present to the widest audience possible movies from the Library's extensive holdings, offering a broad range of historical and cultural documents as a contribution to education and lifelong learning.

-Movie Poster Collection (LAPL)
+Movie Poster Collection (LAPL) This link opens in a new window

 (LA Public Library database) This is the special collections of the Frances Howard Goldwyn Hollywood Regional Branch Library (Los Angeles, CA) and spans from the earliest years of the motion picture industry to the World War II era.
 Part of the LAPL's "Visual Collections", these selected posters have been digitized and may be viewed online.

-Movie Review Query Engine (MRQE)
+Movie Review Query Engine (MRQE) This link opens in a new window

 Founded in 1993, MRQE is the Internet’s largest database of movie reviews for over 100,000 titles.
 The continually growing site provides a searchable index of all published and available reviews, news, interviews, and other materials associated with specific movies.
 The unique combination of reviews, news, and user discussion—all accessed through MRQE’s search portal—allows any user to read and add to the Internet’s most comprehensive collection of opinion about film.
 MRQE.com is commonly abbreviated as MRQE and pronounced "marquee."